Information for New MPH Students

 You may request your refund once you see an available credit on your bill, but please note refunds are processed the first week of classes.
 Therefore you should plan on using savings for initial startup expenses (like your security deposit and first month’s rent for off campus housing) and “reimbursing” yourself out of the refund once classes begin.

 Many students at YSPH work part-time during the school year.
 Their jobs and hours vary greatly.
-Most students wait until they arrive in New Haven to search for work, but if you’d like to begin sooner, the information below may be helpful:
+Most students wait until they arrive in New Haven to search for work, but if you’d like to begin sooner, here’s what you need to know about student employment.

-A mandatory orientation for new students will take place the week of August 21 through August 25.
+A mandatory orientation for new students will take place the week of August 20 through August 24.
 Orientation will provide new students with information and resources that will prove helpful during your time at YSPH.
 In addition to the orientation sessions, there will also be some social functions coordinated by second year students.
-The detailed orientation schedule will be available this summer.

-A half-day orientation will be held for Advanced Professional MPH and Accelerated MBA/MPH students on July 3.
+An orientation will be held for Advanced Professional MPH and Accelerated MBA/MPH students on July 2.
 Schedule

 Please refer to the MPH Academic Resources webpage for additional details.